Kanishk2404/Linkedin-automater/RESTRUCTURING_SUMMARY.md

 - **Secure**: Proper authentication and data protection
 - **Extensible**: Easy to add new platforms and features

-The restructuring reduces complexity while improving functionality, making it ready for enterprise deployment and multi-platform expansion.
+The restructuring reduces complexity while improving functionality, making it ready for enterprise deployment and multi-platform LinkedIn Genie expansion.